 The application requests a change in purpose of use for groundwater to add groundwater remediation and additional groundwater points of diversion (PODs) to be used for control and future characterization of hexavalent chromium-contaminated groundwater at LANL (U.S. DOE and LACWU, 2016).
 The application calls for 24 additional PODs (3 extraction wells, 6 injection wells, and 15 monitoring wells).
 The volume of water for this application is 679 ac-ft/yr (U.S. DOE and LACWU, 2016), and LANL also plans to file for return credits from the OSE.
 Operation of the additional PODs will not impair or increase the appropriation of water above the existing permitted water rights between DOE and the LACWU (5,541.3 ac-ft/yr total) (U.S. DOE and LACWU, 2016).
 On September 10, 2016, the OSE approved the request for Emergency Authorization and issued Emergency Authorization, RG-00485 et al. (NMOSE, 2016).

-Using 679 ac-ft/yr of the DOE-owned water rights for the LANL chromium project leaves 983.39 ac-ft/yr of DOE-owned water rights.
-The LACWU continues to negotiate plans to enter into a new lease with DOE for the remaining 983.39 full 1,662.39 ac-ft/yr, for use by all customers, including LANL and the chromium interim measure (Meyers, 2016).
+The LACWU continues to negotiate a new lease with DOE for the full 1,662.39 ac-ft/yr, for use by all customers, including LANL and the chromium interim measure (Meyers, 2016).